oracle/python-oracledb/doc/src/api_manual/cursor.rst

     Scrolls the cursor in the result set to a new position according to the mode.

-    If mode is "relative" (the default value), the value is taken as an offset to the current position in the result set.
-If set to "absolute", value states an absolute target position.
-If set to "first", the cursor is positioned at the first row and if set to "last", the cursor is set to the last row in the result set.
+    If mode is *relative* (the default value), the value is taken as an offset to the current position in the result set.
+If set to *absolute*, value states an absolute target position.
+If set to *first*, the cursor is positioned at the first row and if set to *last*, the cursor is set to the last row in the result set.

-    An error is raised if the mode is "relative" or "absolute" and the scroll operation would position the cursor outside of the result set.
+    An error is raised if the mode is *relative* or *absolute* and the scroll operation would position the cursor outside of the result set.

     .. note::